With billions of emails being sent globally every day, competition for the inbox is more aggressive than ever.

 A negative domain reputation can come from something as simple as too high of a hard bounce (invalid email) rate over time.
 It may be tempting to email everyone on your list as much as possible, but using little or no segmentation or not having a sunsetting protocol in place to remove inactive recipients can have consequences for your reputation.

-Over time, recipient addresses can be used as spam traps or honeypots, and sending to those addresses can negatively impact your reputation even further.
+Over time, recipient email addresses can be used as spam traps or honeypots, and sending to those addresses can negatively impact your reputation even further.
 Having good data gives you a better chance of reaching more recipients, and can help build stronger engagement.
-For a deeper dive on engagement, and how to keep reputation high with good open rates, we put together an article on email engagement and deliverability.

 For more specific information on email verification vendors and their services, we suggest looking into Hunter’s Email Verifier, Kickbox, BriteVerify, and ZeroBounce.